gutobenn/contact-form-7-group-mail/readme.txt

 * Lighter code.

 == Upgrade Notice ==

+= 1.1.7 =
+* Fixed bugs on WordPress 3.8 and Contact Form 7 3.6.
+Translation also.

+= 1.1.7 =
+* Plugin now allows translations.
+Portuguese available.

 = 1.1.5 =
 If you installed 1.1, please update!
 This version allows individual configuration.
 IMPORTANT: Global configuration isn't available anymore, so the active configuration will be set to all forms.